What Is Forex Trading and How Does It Work?

 What Is Forex Trading?

 Every day, foreign currencies go up and down in value relative to one another.
 As with anything that changes value, traders can profit from these movements.
 The forex market runs 24 hours a day, making it a very liquid market.
 What surprises many investors is the size of the forex market, which is actually the largest financial market on Earth.
-The average daily traded volume is more than $3.2 trillion, according to XE, a foreign exchange company.
-The New York Stock Exchange, on the other hand, trades an average daily volume of just $55 billion.
-The trading volume of all of the equity and futures markets in the world combined would only be one-quarter of the size of the forex market.
+The average daily traded volume is $6.6 trillion, according to the 2019 Triennial Central Bank Survey of FX and OTC derivatives markets.
+The New York Stock Exchange, on the other hand, trades an average daily volume of just over $1.1 trillion.

 How Forex Trading Works